tiskw/random-fourier-features/examples/gpc_for_mnist/README.md

 However, to get a higher score, you need to change the parameters by command options.
 See `--help` for details.

-## Results of Support Vector Classification with RFF
+### Results of Gaussian process classification with RFF

 In my computing environment (CPU: Intl Core i5 5250U, RAM: 4GB, GPU: GTX1050Ti), I've got the following results: